 Yasha went into lecture mode with a grouchy, "Victor, please attempt to at least act like you're taking this seriously."

-Kujaku just handed Bishamonten a disk, smiling, "Sir, I typed up all the minutes from your last meeting with these people.
+Kujaku just handed Bishamonten a disc, smiling, "Sir, I typed up all the minutes from your last meeting with these people.
 They're cross-referenced by subject.
 And I put a few suggestions that might be useful at the bottom, just to be extra helpful."

 Bishamonten nodded wearily and sighed, "Thank you.
 Now please hold my calls."

 Kujaku was both a stunning asset and a thorn in Bishamonten's side.
-He was the best secretary the Expansion VP had ever had or even dreamed of having, but he was so damn happy-go-lucky all the time.
+He was the best secretary the Expansion VP had ever had or even dreamed of having, but he was so damned happy-go-lucky all the time.
 He'd been hired eleven years ago, by virtue of being the son of the former CEO, as an executive (nepotism had been alive and well then), but he'd gotten bored with it.

 Apparently he'd told his father, a year before Taishakuten's takeover, "Dad, I hate meetings and pie charts.
 I'm going to Miami!"
 He'd cheerfully resigned, driven his Mercedes down to Florida, and partied like it was 1999.

 And he'd gotten bored with that too.
-So, after the "rebellion against the king of Tenkai Corporation", he'd showed up at Taishakuten's office.
-No appointment, no phone call, nothing: he'd just waltzed right in because security knew him, and talked his way past the receptionist.
+So, after the "rebellion against the king of Tenkai Corporation," he'd showed up at Taishakuten's office.
+No appointment, no phone call, nothing, he'd just waltzed right in because security knew him, and talked his way past the receptionist.